Fast, Exact and Scalable Dynamic Ridesharing: Introduction.

 \subsubsection{Outline.}

-This work is organized as follows. \Cref{sec:problem-statement} provides a precise definition of the basic problem we solve. \Cref{sec:preliminaries} briefly reviews crucial building blocks LOUD builds on. \Cref{sec:approach} describes LOUD in detail, including extensions to meet additional requirements of real-world production systems. \Cref{sec:experiments} presents an extensive experimental evaluation on the Open Berlin Scenario, which includes a comparison to related work. \Cref{sec:conclusion} concludes with final remarks.
+This work is organized as follows. \Cref{sec:problem-statement} provides a precise definition of the basic problem we solve. \Cref{sec:preliminaries} briefly reviews crucial building blocks LOUD builds on. \Cref{sec:approach} describes LOUD in detail, including extensions to meet additional requirements of real-world production systems. \Cref{sec:experiments} presents an extensive experimental evaluation on various benchmark instances, which includes a comparison to related work. \Cref{sec:conclusion} concludes with final remarks.